emer/axon/examples/urakubo/README.md

 * `Stim` determines the stimulation program -- see `stims.go` for code -- figures below show some examples.
 * `ISISec` = spacing between individual stimulation patterns
 * `NReps` = number of repetitions of patterns -- more = bigger effects on weights
-* `FinalSecs` = number of seconds to allow AMPAR trafficking to settle out -- has significant effects on final results.
+* `FinalSecs` = number of seconds to allow AMPAR trafficking to settle out -- has significant effects on final results, particularly on showing LTD effects which emerge over time.
+50 secs is long enough to be close to asymptotic -- 20 vs. 50 still shows some diffs but 50 vs. 100 is pretty close.
 * Other params used in different cases -- see examples below -- and below that are overall parameters of the neuron etc.

 Tab bar selects different plots: